Table of Contents

 Conventional greenhouses and indoor cultivation spaces may employ advanced techniques, but they are still fighting the same battles with pests, contamination, and inefficient energy use.

 Growex is marketing itself as the solution to the most common issues in the industry.
 They are launching into cannabis in a big way, with their first turnkey facility coming online in April.
-This facility is the first of its kind incorporating efficient and gas-tight building envelopes with total environmental control and the best in irrigation and lighting.
+This facility is the first of its kind incorporating efficient and gas-tight building envelopes with controlled atmosphere cannabis cultivation and the best in irrigation and lighting.

 Moving from Fruits to Cannabis, and Back Again